 In many ways, school programs can be an effective way to prevent kids using drugs.
-Substance abuse, in general, has become a national epidemic in the U.S. Sadly, the demographic most affected by addiction crisis issues is young adults of school age.
+Substance abuse, in general, has become a national epidemic in the U.S. Sadly, the demographic most affected by addiction crisis issues are young adults of school age.
 These are the ones that easily by far get afflicted and addicted the most.
 However, young adults truly do suffer a lot more than older adults.
 They become addicted more easily.
 Also, they have a higher likelihood of relapsing.
 Their odds of dying of an overdose and getting into accidents are also higher.

 Addictions are definitely a rising concern and crisis in our Nation.
 The main question at this point is how to address the addiction issues.
-The following statistics reveal an urgent need for preventative measures:
+The following statistics reveal an urgent need for preventive measures:

 - Six out of ten teenagers said at least some students at their schools use drugs.
 Among high school students, the number was eight out of ten.